Empirical Bayes PCA in high dimensions: Theoretical guarantees

 where $o_t(1)$ is a deterministic quantity satisfying $o_t(1) \to 0$ as $t \to \infty$. \end{proposition}

-For rank $k=1$, we refer readers to the discussions in \cite{barbier2016mutual,montanari2017estimation,lelarge2019fundamental} of examples of priors $\bar{\pi}_*$ and $\pi_*$ for which uniqueness of the fixed point to (\ref{eq:fixedpoint}) does and does not hold.
-It has been conjectured that in examples where this fixed point is not unique, the asymptotic error corresponding to the fixed point that is reached in Proposition \ref{prop:SE}(a) is the smallest Bayes risk that is attainable by any estimator in polynomial time \cite{lesieur2015phase,barbier2016mutual,lelarge2019fundamental,antenucci2019glassy}.
+For rank $k=1$, we refer readers to \cite{barbier2016mutual,montanari2017estimation,lelarge2019fundamental} for examples of priors $\bar{\pi}_*,\pi_*$ for which uniqueness of the fixed point to \eqref{eq:fixedpoint} does and does not hold.
+It has been conjectured that in examples where this fixed point is not unique, the asymptotic risk corresponding to the fixed point that is reached by EB-PCA/oracle-Bayes AMP is the smallest Bayes risk that is attainable by any estimator in polynomial time \cite{lesieur2015phase,barbier2016mutual,lelarge2019fundamental,antenucci2019glassy}.